What, exactly, are ecovintage girl names?

 Once dismissed as poisonous, today Ivy makes for a mini name on the rise.
 It has all the style of Top Ten favorite Ava, plus ties to the winter season, and the prestige of Ivy League universities.
 I suspect this is among the ecovintage girl names headed towards the top of the popularity charts.
 It makes a sharp and stylish choice for a daughter.

 There’s something staggeringly elegant about Iris.
 Maybe it’s the ties to women of accomplishment, like Iris Murdoch and Iris Apfel.
 Or maybe it’s the flower itself.
-A handful of modern uses, from Judd Apatow’s young daughter, an actor herself, to Iris West from The Flash, currently played by Candice Patton in The CW version of the show.
-(Kiersey Clemons is set to play her in an upcoming movie starring Ezra Miller in the title role.)
+A handful of modern uses, from Judd Apatow’s young daughter, an actor herself, to Iris West from The Flash.
 And, of course, the Goo Goo Dolls’ haunting song “Iris” comes to mind, too.
 In Roman legend, Iris was the goddess of rainbows, yet another appealing tie.

 Juniper leans modern, but June?
 It’s a sweet, summery name with a vintage feel.
 Popular in the 1910s, 20s, and 30s, June once belonged to figures like fictional June Cleaver, mom to Beaver on Leave It to Beaver, and Hollywood’s June Allyson.
 After hibernating through the 1990s, June is slowly being rediscovered.
 As straightforward as Jane, with as much seasonal luster as Summer or Sunny, this name has potential.